Protecting a television while moving

 - Packing tape

-- Painter’s tape
+- Painter’s tape or cord labels

 - Cable ties